PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 <br>

 # 2.3 Migration from Dagger to Hilt
-- I will undertake the task of migrating from dagger to hilt
 - Hilt uses annotation processing to generate code at compile time, which can improve performance compared to Dagger's runtime reflection
 - We will start off with a `@Singleton` component and then later migrate activities and fragments
 - I propose we migrate the Login and Registeration first and then move towards inner fragments and during the migration I'll remove all  `@Component` and `@Subcomponent` interfaces and annotate all modules with `@InstallIn`.